trajtracker/trajtracker/docs/source/stimuli/MultiStimulus.rst

 not time-consuming, and can be safely done in mid-trial.
 The only time-consuming operation is the initialization of stimuli, which would typically be done before the experiment starts.

+A MultiStimulus is not by itself a stimulus (e.g., it does not have a present() method).
+The stimulus-like methods can be accessed via :attr:`~trajtracker.stimuli.MultiStimulus.stimulus`.

 Using this class:
 -----------------